FraserThompson/DoctorPricerScrapers/README.md

 #### Deploying it

 Scripts in `./_ops` are for managing the live deployment.
-These are bash scripts, so you gotta run them in a bashg shell.
+These are bash scripts, so you gotta run them in a bash shell.
+We also have a package.json for standardizing how we run scripts across projects.

-I use Dockerhub for my docker images, and it builds from git, so commit and push changes to git, then check Dockerhub to see when it's built.
+I use Dockerhub for my docker images.
+To build and push use `npm run docker-push`.

-To deploy it run `DP_SERVER=[whatever]./_ops/deploy.sh` from the root directory.
+To deploy it run `npm run deploy` from the root directory.

 #### Provisioning a brand new server